ShrirangHadule/E-commerce-recommendation/README.md

 -- Building the model using sklearn nearest neighbour module-----using euclidean distance to calculate the distance between test image and training images

 step 3: main.py
--- streamlit library is used to deploy the model
+-- streamlit library is used to make the app

 ## Links for the app